davidddw/packer-builder-cloud/src/github.com/mitchellh/packer/website/source/docs/builders/googlecompute.html.markdown

 -   `network` (string) - The Google Compute network to use for the launched instance.
 Defaults to `"default"`.

+-   `preemptible` (boolean) - If true, launch a preembtible instance.

+-   `region` (string) - The region in which to launch the instance.
+Defaults to to the region hosting the specified `zone`.

 -   `state_timeout` (string) - The time to wait for instance state changes.
     Defaults to `"5m"`.

+-   `subnetwork` (string) - The Google Compute subnetwork to use for the launced instance.
+Only required if the `network` has been created with custom subnetting.
+     Note, the region of the subnetwork must match the `region` or `zone` in which the VM is launched.

 -   `tags` (array of strings)